bokkypoobah/BokkyPooBahsTokenTeleportationServiceSmartContract/README.md

 The *BTTS Service Provider* then executes the appropriate function to execute the token transfer, paying the transaction fees in ETH.
 On successful execution of the transfer, the fee in tokens will be transferred to the *BTTS Service Provider*'s account.

+The signed message is used to validate the account and parameters for the transfer, and guarantees that the service provider cannot move more (or less) tokens that the signing account instructed.

 <br />